 What is the Cultivate Grant Program?

-With the continuous discrepancies faced by African Americans, many are forced to either accept what is left over or wait for the next round of opportunities to present themselves.
-Meanwhile, other ethnic groups continue the pace of prosperity by creating additional programs (grants, sponsorships, educational courses, etc.) to help uplift individuals, businesses, and communities, and keep the momentum going throughout the year or until the next round of "opportunities" become available.
+With the continued discrepancies faced by African Americans, many are forced to either accept what is left over or wait for the next round of "opportunities" to present themselves.
+Meanwhile, other ethnic groups who are given the grants and other resources can continue their purpose by creating additional programs (grants, sponsorships, educational courses, etc.) that fit their needs and the chosen groups they serve.
+This disproportionate platform often prevents the majority of the individuals, businesses, and communities the programs were intended for from receiving the support they were hoping to receive to succeed.

 African American real estate professionals with a minimum of two years of experience in their chosen field, and with the desire to grow and/or expand their business, mentor others, increase employment, educate, and help support other African Americans that want to take part the real estate industry.

 Real Estate Professionals are individuals and businesses that create the ecosystem of the real estate industry.
 These are real estate and mortgage professionals, financing, education, general contractors, title companies, architects, appraisers, small builders, technology, engineers, developers, manufacturers of building materials, real estate attorneys, etc. It is this conglomerate of entities that make up the entire ecosystem of the real estate industry as a whole.

 Criteria for Eligibility

 Gain industry insight and knowledge about the real estate market.

 To apply for the Cultivate grant program, all applicants will need to submit an essay that talks about your goals in the real estate and/or finance industry, and how a Cultivate grant could help their business/profession.